Book now L:Close

 • Insofar as personal data is transferred to a third country, we comply with the data protection requirements in that the data transfer is based on standard contractual clauses or we obtain your consent to this in accordance with Art.
 49 (1) sentence 1 lit. a) DSGVO.

-Data is transferred in connection with the use of Google, Facebook, Instagram, Pinterest and YouTube services.
+Data is transferred in connection with the use of Google and Meta services.
 Due to the use of these services, data is transferred to the United States of America.

 The data transfer only takes place if you give us your consent.